HPEDevCom/redfishdocs/docs/redfishServices/ilos/ilo5/ilo5_290/ilo5_msgregs290.md

 ### iLO.2.18.BiosPasswordInfoInvalid

 The stored BIOS password information is invalid.
-A system reboot is necessary to restore password defaults.
+A system reboot is neccessary to retore password defaults.

 | | |
 |:---|:---|